svetozar12/e-com/README.md

 Architecture and Integration:

 Each microservice should have its own data storage, such as a relational database or NoSQL solution, based on its specific requirements.
-Implement GraphQL as the communication layer between clients and microservices.
-The GraphQL server can be implemented as a gateway that routes requests to the appropriate microservices.
 Use asynchronous communication techniques like message queues or event-driven architectures to decouple microservices and ensure reliable communication.
-Employ JWT-based authentication to secure access to protected endpoints and authorize actions based on user roles and permissions.
 Additional Features:

 Implement search functionality to allow users to search for products based on keywords, categories, or other criteria.